Demonstrating commitment to compassionate patient care, the health care team, & continued certification.

 PA-C Emeritus Designation

-To honor those who have demonstrated longstanding commitment to lifelong learning, patient care and the certification process, NCCPA will confer the PA-C Emeritus® designation on eligible PAs who apply for the PA-C Emeritus designation, after the expiration of their NCCPA board certification.
+To honor those who have demonstrated a longstanding commitment to lifelong learning, patient care, and the certification process, NCCPA will confer the PA-C Emeritus® designation on eligible PAs who apply for it.

 Eligibility Requirements for the PA-C Emeritus Designation